- Studying in New Zealand

 When students perform consistently above the 'Achieved' level, their result(s) can be 'endorsed' to reflect that high achievement.
 This can occur at either the Certificate or individual course level.

-For detail, please refer to Section 8.1 Rules and Procedures.
+For detail, please refer to Section 8.1 Award of Certificates.

 Learn how to monitor your progress towards